-Adults with ADHD often experience difficulties at work, and in their personal and family lives related to ADHD symptoms.
-Many have inconsistent performance at work or in their careers; have difficulties with day-to-day responsibilities; experience relationship problems; and may have chronic feelings of frustration, guilt, blame or shame.
-People with ADHD may also have additional problems, such as sleep and anxiety disorders.
+In early adulthood, ADHD may be associated with depression, anxiety, mood or conduct disorders and/or substance abuse.
+Adults with ADHD can often have inconsistent performance at work or in their careers; have difficulties with day-to-day responsibilities; experience relationship problems; and may have chronic feelings of frustration, guilt, or blame.
+People with ADHD may also have additional problems, such as difficulties with sleep.

 - you have not been diagnosed with ADHD, but have had persistent ADHD symptoms since childhood

 - your symptoms cannot be explained by another mental health condition

 - your symptoms significantly affect your day-to-day life – for example, if you’re underachieving at work or in education, find maintaining relationships difficult and have problems with sleep

 We are a specialist NHS team consisting of Advanced Nurse Practitioner, Nurse Practitioners and a Consultant Psychiatrist.
 If you are 18 years or over, we can help diagnose ADHD, and, if you do, offer treatment and ongoing annual reviews, as needed.
 SAAS is primarily an assessment and diagnostic service only, we do not care co-ordinate or manage risk.